aneeshamore/xsoaraneeshacontent/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-get-certificate-info

 ***
-Gathers name, expiration date and expiration status of certificates configured locally on a Firewall or pushed from Panorama.
+Gathers name, expiration date and expiration status of certificates configured locally on a Firewall or pushed from Panorama, as seen under Certificate Management.

 #### Base Command